Grand-Canonical Typicality: Discussion

 Another question that arises in this context is whether $\hat\rho_\mc$ (or $u_{\SSS(\Hilbert_\mc)}$) itself has the status of subjective probability, given that it simply assigns equal weight to states with energies in $[E-\Delta E,E]$.
+In other words, didn't we put in an assumption saying something like ``all states in $\Hilbert_\mc$ are equally probable''?
+And isn't such an assumption simply an expression of insufficient knowledge and a method of guessing in the absence of knowledge?

-Our answer is: no; rather, it is a characteristic property of \emph{thermal equilibrium} that the micro-state (here, $\Psi$) behaves like the overwhelming majority of micro-states with the same values of $E$ (and, if appropriate, $Q_1,\ldots, Q_{K-1}$); a $\Psi$ in thermal equilibrium should for this reason be typical relative to the measure $u_{\SSS(\Hilbert_\mc)}$ (respectively, $u_{\SSS(\Hilbert_\gmc)}$), whose density matrix is $\hat\rho_\mc$ ($\hat\rho_\gmc$).
+Our answer is: no. The use of $u_{\SSS(\Hilbert_\mc)}$ has a different origin; it has nothing to do with anybody's knowledge, and it doesn't amount to making an \emph{assumption}.
+Rather, it is a characteristic property of \emph{thermal equilibrium} that the micro-state (here, $\Psi$) behaves like the overwhelming majority of micro-states with the same values of $E$ (and, if appropriate, $Q_1,\ldots, Q_{K-1}$).
+Just as most phase points on an energy surface of a classical ideal gas have a Maxwellian empirical distribution of velocities, also most wave functions in $\SSS(\Hilbert_\mc)$ (relative to the natural measure $u_{\SSS(\Hilbert_\mc)}$) look like thermal equilibrium \cite{GLMTZ_10,GHLT_17} (with certain exceptions \cite[Sec.~8]{GHLT_17}).
+Therefore, it can be taken as the \emph{definition} of thermal equilibrium to behave like most wave functions.
+A $\Psi$ in thermal equilibrium should for this reason be typical relative to the measure $u_{\SSS(\Hilbert_\mc)}$, whose density matrix is $\hat\rho_\mc$.
+That is, it is the nature of thermal equilibrium that leads to $u_{\SSS(\Hilbert_\mc)}$ (respectively, $u_{\SSS(\Hilbert_\gmc)}$), and $\hat\rho_\mc$ ($\hat\rho_\gmc$).

+\begin{rmk} Typicality reasoning has, apart from successful applications in quantum statistical mechanics (see, e.g., \cite{GE_16,Mori_18} for overviews), also gained growing attention in the philosophical literature.
+For more details on the conceptual meaning of typicality, as well as its application to other fields in physics see \cite{Gol12,LR15,Wil22,Laz23,Wil25}. \end{rmk}